Matt Lampson: Professional

 Following a trial during preseason, Lampson signed with the Fire on February 26, 2016.
 Lampson appeared in the first nine matches of the season for the Men in Red, and set a club record shutout streak for 411 minutes from March 19 through April 16.
 Made a career-high nine saves against the Vancouver Whitecaps on May 11.
-During this same match, he had a violent collision with Japanese player Masato Kudo, which resulted in the latter’s jaw breaking.
+During this same match, he had a violent collision with Japanese player Masato Kudo, which resulted in the latter's jaw breaking.
 Started all four games in the Fire's run to the semifinal round of the Lamar Hunt U.S. Open Cup.
 Blocked two shots during a penalty kick shootout in the fourth round match against Indy Eleven on June 15.
 On November 3 was named MLS WORKS Humanitarian of the Year.

 On January 19, 2018, Lampson was traded by Chicago to Minnesota United FC.
 Lampson was released by Minnesota at the end of their 2018 season.
 Lampson earned the starting role in preseason and played the first nine games of the season for the Loons.
 On November 8, Lampson was named 2018 MLS WORKS Humanitarian of the Year, becoming the only player in league history to win the award multiple times.

 Lampson was selected by LA Galaxy in the second-round of the 2018 MLS Re-Entry Draft on December 20, 2018.
 Lampson appeared in his first competitive match for the Galaxy on July 23 in the quarterfinal round of the Leagues Cup.
 After the Galaxy and Club Tijuana finished regulation at 2-2, Lampson saved three penalty kicks in the ensuing shootout to propel his side into the semifinal round.

 Lampson was named MLS WORKS Humanitarian of the Year for the third time on Oct.
 22.

 On December 12, 2019, it was announced that Lampson would make his return to his hometown club, signing with Columbus Crew as a free agent.
 Lampson was part of the Columbus squad that won the 2020 MLS Cup.

 Following his release from Columbus, Lampson joined USL Championship side Hartford Athletic on September 24, 2021.

+Coaching career

+Lampson joined the Houston Dash as an assistant coach in May 2022.
+He was fired in March 2024 for violating the NWSL's anti-fraternization policy and coach code of conduct.